humdrum-tools/vhv-documentation/filters/dissonant/index.md

 !!!filter: dissonant
 </script>

-A passing tone is approached by step on and left by step in the same direction.
-The preceding note must be metrically stronger than the dissonant note, and the note the passing tone is dissonant against must begin before the passing tone and must sustain at least through the end of the passing tone.
-These are labeled with uppercase `P` and lowercase `p` for ascending and descending passing tones respectively.

-### Neighboring notes (N, n) ###
+### Neighbor notes (N, n) ###

+Neighbor tones have similar requirements as passing tones, except instead of being approached and left by step in the same direction, neighbor tones are approached and left by step in opposite directions.
+`N` and `n` are used to label upper and lower neighbors respectively.

 {% include verovio.html
 	humdrum-visible="false"
 	source="nei"
-	scale="60"
+	scale="50"
 	pageWidth="1000"
 	tabsize="10"
 %}